Live a Little, Love a Little: Soundtrack

 "A Little Less Conversation" was released as a single with "Almost in Love" on the reverse side on September 3, 1968, RCA catalog nr.
 47–9610.
 It peaked at No. 69, while its B-side scraped into the Billboard Hot 100 at No. 95 independently.
-Over three decades later, a remix of "A Little Less Conversation" became a global No. 1 hit record, although the version sourced for the remix was actually a later re-recording made for the soundtrack of Presley's 1968 NBC comeback special, and not the movie version.
+Over three decades later, a remix of "A Little Less Conversation" became a global No. 1 hit record.
+The version sourced for the remix was initially believed to be a later re-recording made for the soundtrack of Presley's 1968 NBC comeback special, and not the movie version; however, when the Live a Little, Love a Little soundtrack tapes were rediscovered in the vaults.
 "Edge of Reality" appeared on November 5, 1968, as the B-side of RCA single 47-9670 "If I Can Dream," the song Presley used to close out his 1968 Christmas Special.
 "Wonderful World," which played over the opening credits to the film, appeared on the compilation Elvis Sings Flaming Star.
 All three tracks released on singles also appear on Command Performances: The Essential 60's Masters II.